repylot/CodeGenerators/README.md

 <h1 align="center">RePylot: Fine Tuning GPT-2</h1>
 <p align="center"><img src="resources/repylot_logo.png" width="7%"/></p>

-This repository contains several GPT2 fine tuned models retrained using several programming languages scripts, so as to serve as an engine to RePylot Code Generator.
+This repository contains several GPT2 fine-tuned models retrained using several programming language scripts, so as to serve as an engine for RePylot Code Generator.
 The code provided allows you to train GPT-2 on a custom dataset to generate text specific to your needs.

 <br>

 ## Python Code Generator

-Whithin 5 single epochs, we asked the fine tuned model to complete `from matplotlib`.
+We asked the fine-tuned model to complete `from matplotlib`.
 We obtained the following result

 ```python
 from matplotlib.animation import pyplot as plt, cvars